What's the difference between rose water and rose hydrosol?

 Rose water is distilled or deionized water infused with rose essential oils and rose absolutes to give it that signature fragrance.

-Rose hydrosol is rose distillate, the water soluble fraction collected during the production of rose essential oil.
+Rose hydrosol is rose distillate, which is the water soluble fraction collected during the production of rose essential oil.

 That definitely clears things up, right?